lanrat/allxfr/README.md

 <img src="https://user-images.githubusercontent.com/164192/69487828-764bc280-0e15-11ea-8f67-41dd27ac32d8.jpg" width="400" height="300">

 This tool performs a [zone transfer (AXFR)](https://en.wikipedia.org/wiki/DNS_zone_transfer) against the root zone servers to obtain the [root zone file](https://www.iana.org/domains/root/files).
-And then attempts a zone transfer for every IP for every nameserver for a given zone.
+And then attempts opportunistic zone transfers for every IP for every nameserver for a given zone.
+Additionally, each NS/A/AAAA record is also re-queried to find additional servers or IPs not included as root glue.

 Most zones do not allow zone transfers, however a few do.
-Sometimes only on a single IP for a given nameserver and not the others.
+Sometimes only on a single IP for a given nameserver and not the others, and sometimes only for servers or IPs that are authorative but not incluided in the root zones.
 This tool will try them all and save every successful transfer.

 This tool works best on an IPv4/IPv6 dual stack internet connection.